 Love a domed top muffin?
 Here is the secret to getting those big dome tops: Bake at 425º F for the first 5 minutes, then reduce the temperature to 350º F.

 So when you remove the gluten free muffins from the oven, the air will collapse and cause the muffin to do the same.
 To prevent this, try not to over-stir the batter.
-It is ready to be put in the oven when there are no large lumps and the batter is moist.
+It is ready to be put in the oven when there are no large lumps, and the batter is moist.

-The good news is that if you are baking at home, then you already know your food isn’t loaded with preservatives.
+The good news is that if you are baking at home, you already know your food isn’t loaded with preservatives.
 Using preservatives is really the only way to prevent this from happening as the healthy protein muffins begin to age, and no one wants that!

 Freeze the muffins by placing cooled muffins in a freezer bag.
 Place flat in the freezer.